 Why Cramming Fails

-Short-term memory ≠ long-term learning
+Short-term memory does not equal long-term learning

 Cramming Spaced Practice